ZerooCoool/katacoda-scenarios/CI-gradle-github/step7.md

 # Using Maven Publish with Gradle
+In this final part of the tutorial we will explain how you would go about deploying your Gradle build artifact to a Maven repository.
+We will not actually add the code to the build file and deploy our build to a Maven repository, but give an overview of how it would be done if you have a maven repository.
+This is just to make you understand how Gradle can be combined with other tools.

 Gradle can be used in combination with Maven plugins to deploy build artifacts to a Maven repository.
 In this tutorial we will give an overview of how Maven works with gradle.
 To do this we need to include the Maven Publish Plugin in our `katacoda-code/app/build.gradle`{{open}} script.